 Discrepancies between Klaviyo and Google Analytics

-Why Klaviyo's conversion data might not match Google Analytics?
-Because Google Analytics uses pixel tracking while Klaviyo uses data directly from your database, it's likely the analytics between both services won't align.
+Google Analytics uses pixel tracking while Klaviyo uses data directly from your database, so it's likely the analytics between both services won't align.
 Here are a few commons scenarios where Google Analytics and other pixel-based tracking systems will not record a conversion:

 - A subscriber receives an email, reads it, does not click on a link, but goes to your store and makes a purchase.
 Google Analytics doesn't know they read your email, but Klaviyo does.

 - A subscriber receives an email, reads it, clicks on a link from their phone.
 They wait until later to complete their purchase and they complete the purchase from their laptop instead of their phone.
 In this case, Google Analytics does not record a conversion because they read and click the email on their phone, but not on their laptop.
-Klaviyo tracks the conversion by stitching together the customer's activity and noticing which email they read before making their purchase.
+Klaviyo tracks the conversion by stitching together the customer's activity and noticing which email they read before purchasing.

 Because of this fundamental difference, we recommend deferring to Klaviyo's conversion analytics.
 If you feel Klaviyo's conversion period is too generous, you can update it on the account settings page.

-It is also important to note that Google Analytics will count a conversion anytime someone clicks an email and then goes to make a purchase -- there is no "conversion period" here.
-Our conversion tracking, on the other hand, uses a last touch attribution model.
+It is important to note that Google Analytics will count a conversion anytime someone clicks an email and then goes to make a purchase— there is no conversion period here.
+Our conversion tracking, on the other hand, uses a last-touch attribution model.
 This means only the last email someone opened or clicked is credited with a conversion.
 The last open or click must be within your established conversion period to count.

 Appending UTM Tracking to Emails